zaunerc/eclipserunnerplugin/README.md

 1. Change working directory to parent project: `$ cd com.eclipserunner.parent`

-1. Create a build and run unit tests: `$ mvn clean install`. **Only if everything succeeds proceed with the following steps.** Otherwise fix the build errors and/or unit tests first instead.
+1. Build sources and run tests (using tycho-surefire-plugin): `$ mvn clean verify`. **Only if everything succeeds proceed with the following steps.** Otherwise fix the build errors and/or unit tests first instead.

 1. Set new version numer: `$ mvn org.eclipse.tycho:tycho-versions-plugin:set-version -DnewVersion="1.3.3"`